Fundamental Concepts

 React

-import { useReactiveValue, useStableReference } from '@xndrjs/adapter-react';
+import { useReactiveValue, useViewModel } from '@xndrjs/adapter-react';

-import { CounterManager } from './counter-manager';
+import { CounterVM } from './counter-vm';

 function Counter() {

-const manager = useStableReference(() => new CounterManager());
+const vm = useViewModel(() => new CounterVM());

-const count = useReactiveValue(manager.count);
+const count = useReactiveValue(vm.count);

-const doubled = useReactiveValue(manager.doubled);
+const doubled = useReactiveValue(vm.doubled);

 return (